lmparppei/BeatPlugins/README.md

 }
 ```

-There are some property/method inconsistencies between the normal Beat parser access and the parser object.
+There are some property/method inconsistencies between the normal Beat parser access and the core parser object.
 Most property names are the same, however.

-`parser.lines` — line objects
+`parser.lines` — line objects *(note: property, not a method)*
-`parser.outline` — all scene objects, including synopsis lines and sections
+`parser.outline` — all scene objects, including synopsis lines and sections *(note: property, not a method)*
-`parser.scenes` — scene objects only
+`parser.scenes` — scene objects only *(note: property, not a method)*
 `parser.titlePage` — title page elements
 `parser.linesInRange({ location: x, length: y })` — get all lines in the selected range (**note:** parameter has to be a range object)
-`parser.lineAtPosition(index)` — get line item at given index
+`parser.lineAtIndex(index)` — get line item at given index
+`parser.sceneAtIndex(index)` — get outline item at given index

 # Plugin Guidelines